OPEN SET Privacy FAQ

 What is OPEN SET?

 OPEN SET is a hygiene-tech risk mitigation system providing critical automated data to assist in the safe running of a production set in the Post COVID-19 world.
-At its core, the technology provides real-time spatial distance data for the COVID Safety Manager to be able to more accurately monitor the relative distances between cast & crew members.
+At its core, the technology provides real-time spatial distance data for the Health Safety Manager to be able to use accurate measurements of the relative distances between cast & crew members to support contact tracing and ensure physical distancing safety measures on set.

 How does OPEN SET work to keep people safe from contracting COVID-19?

-Each member of the cast & crew who elect to opt-in to OPEN SET is given an OPEN SET Device -- either an iPhone 11 running an OPEN SET Application or a OPEN SET Wristband with a unique Device ID.
+Each member of the cast & crew who elect to opt-in to OPEN SET is given an OPEN SET Wearable Device with a unique Device ID.
 Each Device ID is associated with a corresponding cast or crew member’s identity through the duration of the production.

 Monitoring Physical Distancing.
-OPEN SET provides real-time alerts to the COVID Safety Manager in the event someone comes too close to another person for an inappropriate amount of time.
-With customizable incident alerts triggered at specific distance thresholds (6-12ft by default), people on set and COVID Safety Managers can improve physical distancing.
+OPEN SET provides real-time alerts to the Health Safety Manager in the event someone comes too close to another person for an inappropriate amount of time.
+With customizable incident alerts triggered at specific distance thresholds (6-12ft by default), people on set and Health Safety Managers can improve physical distancing.

-Why is OPEN SET technology better than what COVID Safety managers are doing right now?
+Why is OPEN SET technology better than what Health Safety managers are doing right now?

-Currently, the only way COVID Safety Managers can monitor the physical flow on a production set is by visually identifying armbands, ID badges, color-coded baseball hats - all to assist the Covid Safety Manager in insuring cast & crew are staying within the physical parameters of their Zone identification.
-And for Contact Tracing in film/TV, production relies primarily on an analog collection of a person’s movements and the Covid Safety Manager’s visual tracking during a production day.
-OPEN SET replaces this by collecting data through the OPEN SET Application and devices to support improved physical distancing and contact tracing.
+Currently, the only way Health Safety Managers can monitor the physical flow on a production set is by visually identifying armbands, ID badges, color-coded baseball hats, etc ... - all to assist them in ensuring cast & crew are staying within the physical parameters of their Zone identification.
+For Contact Tracing, film and TV productions rely primarily on an analog collection of a person’s movements and the Health Safety Manager’s visual tracking during a production day.
+OPEN SET improves on this manual and error-prone methodology by replacing it with accurate and automated data collection by OPEN SET devices, resulting in improved physical distancing and contact tracing.

-What data is NOT being collected by the OPEN SET Application and/or Wristband?
+What data is NOT collected by the OPEN SET Application and/or Devices?

-Neither the iPhone 11 OPEN SET application nor the OPEN Wristband is collecting information about the precise location of anyone on set, monitoring any symptoms, or any infection status or any health data.
+Neither the OPEN SET application nor the OPEN SET Device collects information about the precise location of anyone on set, monitoring any symptoms, or any infection status or any personal health data.

 Where does the data collected by the OPEN SET Devices go?